 It is planned to continue the development of the 200-300 GHz sideband- separating, balanced SIS mixer with integrated IF amplifier until the goals of 5.3.1 are met.
-This will then be used in the prototype receiver for the test antenna.
 Once a number of these mixers have been evaluated, the frequency bands for the MMA will be frozen and new designs will be developed to cover those bands.